 Before arming the system close all protected zones (unless programmed as Auto-Bypass Reentry Zones).
-Enter a 4-digit Arm/Disarm code, followed by the key, the keypad will provide a feedback beep for each key pressed.
+Enter a 4-digit Arm/Disarm code, the keypad will provide a feedback beep for each key pressed.
 If a valid Arm/Disarm code is entered, the keypad will beep 3 times.
 If an incorrect Arm/Disarm code is entered, the keypad will sound a 1-second tone indicating an incorrect entry.